-Digoxin is used to treat heart failure.
-It helps to control heart rate and rhythm, and it increases the amount of blood pumped by each heartbeat.
+- Digoxin: A person can use these to manage heart failure.
+Digoxin helps control heart rate and rhythm and increases the amount of blood that the heart can pump with each heartbeat.

-Blood-thinning drugs, such as warfarin, can help to prevent blood clots, which are more likely in people with hypertension.
+- Blood thinning drugs such as warfarin: These can help reduce the risk of blood clots, which are more likely in people with pulmonary hypertension.

-Endothelin receptor antagonists, such as bosentan and ambrisentan, limit the vasoconstriction that can happen when a person has too much natural peptide.
+- Endothelin receptor antagonists such as bosentan and ambrisentan: These limit the constriction of arteries that can develop when a person has too much natural peptide.

-- Lung transplant, to replace one or both lungs
+- Lung transplant: This is a procedure to replace one lung or both lungs.

-Some patients with chronic thromboembolic pulmonary hypertension may undergo a procedure called pulmonary thromboendarterectomy (PTE).
-This is a specialized heart surgery to remove blood clots from coronary arteries.
+Some people with chronic thromboembolic pulmonary hypertension may undergo a procedure called a pulmonary thromboendarterectomy.
+This is specialized heart surgery to remove blood clots from coronary arteries.